Custom Choppers G provides tips and tricks related to welding, metalwork, motorcycles, and more.

 Cinder block fire pits are so difficult to make, and they are not even durable.
 Then why not make your own metal fire pit?
 All you need is:

 - 4 sheets of 40 x 20 inches of 12-gauge steel

 - 8 cold-rolled steel rods of 1 foot long

-Tack-weld the 4 sheets together at 90 degree angles to one another, holding the 20 inch sides together.
-Now weld four rods at the 4 corners and 4 in between each panel.
+Tack-weld the four sheets together at 90-degree angles to one another, holding the 20-inch sides together.
+Now weld four rods at the four corners and four in between each panel.
 These rods will be sunk into the ground and hold this big metal square in place.
-Once, that is done use a sledgehammer and a piece of wood to help dig holes to sink the fire pit into the ground.
+Once that is done, use a sledgehammer and a piece of wood to help dig holes to sink the fire pit into the ground.
 This one will last you a lifetime.

 - Heavy gauged metal piece

-The L-shaped bookend is the best one to make, since it slides under the books and keeps them in place.
-Take two metal pieces that are 4-6 inches long and wide.
+The L-shaped bookend is the best one to make since it slides under the books and keeps them in place.
+Take two metal pieces that are four to six inches long and wide.
 Weld them together using two-tack welds.
 Use some paint to make it look colorful and interesting.
 They are even excellent ideas for gifts.

 Trailer dollies are used to carry many heavy things around.
 It could even carry your boat to the beach.
 All you need to make a trailer dolly is: